ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 ## Downsides of system commands

 When possible, it is usually better to use a C, C++ (or even JS, Python...) interface to interact with external software, rather than calling a command-line interface (CLI).
 A CLI is mainly intended for interactive use by a human, with free-form text as input and output.
-To programatically interface with external software, a foreign language API is typically more robust and performant.
+To programmatically interface with external software, a foreign language API is typically more robust and performant.

 The core issue is that each CLI execution starts a new process.
 Because processes don't share memory, the only interaction with the executing program is via free text streams (pipes) between R and the child process.